Medically reviewed by Drugs.com. Last updated on Jul 11, 2020.

 Infection: Fungal infection (≤1%)

-<1% (Limited to important or life-threatening; all routes): Abdominal pain, bacterial infection, colitis, constipation, contact dermatitis, diarrhea (hemorrhagic or severe), dysgeusia, dyspepsia, dysuria, edema, endometriosis, epistaxis, eye pain, flank pain, folliculitis, folliculitis (gram-negative infection), gastrointestinal disease, hypersensitivity reaction, hyperthyroidism, maculopapular rash, menstrual disease, pseudomembranous colitis, pyelonephritis, severe colitis, upper respiratory infection, urinary tract infection, uterine hemorrhage, vulvovaginal pruritus
+<1%, postmarketing, and/or case reports (all routes): Abdominal cramps, abdominal pain, application site pain, bacterial infection, bloody diarrhea, colitis, constipation, contact dermatitis, diarrhea (hemorrhagic or severe), dizziness, dysgeusia, dyspepsia, dysuria, edema, endometriosis, epistaxis, erythema, eye pain, fever, flank pain, flatulence, folliculitis, folliculitis (gram-negative infection), gastrointestinal disease, gastrointestinal distress, halitosis, headache, hypersensitivity reaction, hyperthyroidism, maculopapular rash, menstrual disease, nausea, pain, pseudomembranous colitis, pyelonephritis, severe colitis, skin rash, upper respiratory infection, urinary tract infection, urticaria, uterine hemorrhage, vaginal discharge, vertigo, vomiting, vulvovaginal pruritus

 Concerns related to adverse effects:

-• Colitis: Prolonged use may result in fungal or bacterial superinfection, including C. difficile-associated diarrhea (CDAD); CDAD has been observed >2 months postantibiotic treatment.
-Use with caution in patients with a history of gastrointestinal disease.
+• Colitis: Use may result in fungal or bacterial superinfection, including C. difficile-associated diarrhea (CDAD); CDAD has been observed >2 months postantibiotic treatment.
 Discontinue drug if significant diarrhea, abdominal cramps, or passage of blood and mucus occurs.

 • Atopic patients: Use with caution in atopic patients.